shriparna/python-challenge/README.md

 - Check if current_diff is lower than the previous one then store new as the lowest and record the period
 - Assign current profit_loss to previous profit_loss
 - After the end of input file
+- Append the analysis details to the output text
 - Open the output file as CSV in anaysis/financial_analysis.csv
 - From the output list print the output values on the console and print the details in the output file
 <hr>